Church of Satan: Membership

 The Church of Satan claims they do not solicit memberships nor proselytize.
 Individuals seeking membership must be legally defined as adults in their nation of residence.
-The only exception made is for children of members who demonstrate an understanding of the Church philosophy and practices who wish to join.
-Their participation is limited until they reach legal adulthood.
+As of at least January 2023, no one "under the legal age of consent" may join the Church of Satan, with the exception those whose "parents or legal guardians are already members in good standing".

 Active Members begin at the First Degree.
 One must apply and be approved for an Active Membership, and this is subject to one's answers to a lengthy series of questions.
 One cannot apply for higher Degrees, and the requirements for each degree are not open to the public.
 Promotion to a higher degree is by invitation only.
 Members of the Third through Fifth degrees constitute the Priesthood and may be addressed as "Reverend" (although the titles of "Magister/Magistra" and "Magus/Maga" are more often used when referring to members of the Fourth and Fifth Degrees, respectively).
 Members of the Fifth degree may also be known as "Doctor", although "The Doctor" usually refers to LaVey.
 Memberships may be terminated at the discretion of the ruling body of the Church of Satan consisting of the High Priest, the High Priestess and the Council of Nine.

 The church emphasizes that one does not have to join the organization to consider themselves a Satanist, and that one only needs to recognize themselves in The Satanic Bible and live according to the tenets outlined therein.

 As the Church of Satan does not publicly release membership information, it is not known how many members belong to the Church.
 However, according to an interview with the Church of Satan, "interest in the Church of Satan and Satanism is growing all the time if our mailboxes, answering and fax machines, and e-mail is any indication."
+Another source (The Washington Post) states the church claimed to have "hundreds of thousands" of members.

+However, according to Joseph Laycock, the Church grew rapidly in its first five years before declining, and had an estimated 250 members (according to one source).
+According to The Washington Post, up until at least 1998, Church membership was never totaled "more than 300".